Mr. Incredible

-Robert "Bob" Parr, also known as Mr. Incredible, is a fictional superhero who appears in Disney/Pixar's 6th animated film The Incredibles (2004) and its sequel and 20th animated film Incredibles 2 (2018).
-He is a superhuman that has superhuman strength, durability, and stamina.
+Robert "Bob" Parr, also known as Mr. Incredible, is a fictional superhero who appears in Pixar's animated superhero film The Incredibles (2004) and Incredibles 2 (2018).
+He is a superhero who possesses superhuman strength, durability, and stamina.
 He is married to Helen Parr, also known as Elastigirl, and has three children named Dash, Violet, and Jack-Jack.
-He is voiced by Craig T. Nelson in the films, while in Mr. Incredible and Pals and the video games, he was voiced by Pete Docter, Richard McGonagle and Jeff Bergman.
-He was created by writer/director, Brad Bird, and is partly based on Bird's father, with Bird stating, "He’s a little bit like my dad, because my dad was a great guy, really funny and smart, and I love him dearly".
+He is voiced by Craig T. Nelson in the films, while in Mr. Incredible and Pals and the video games, he is voiced by Pete Docter, Richard McGonagle, and Jeff Bergman.
+He was created by writer/director, Brad Bird, and is partly based on Bird's father, with Bird stating, "He's a little bit like my dad, because my dad was a great guy, really funny and smart, and I love him dearly".

+Development

+Mr. Incredible is voiced by Craig T. Nelson.
+Nelson had always wondered about wanting to do a voice role after he recalled seeing The Iron Giant again; he did his voicework when not working on The District, which he was starring in at the time of the sessions, which took over two years.
+Nelson would reprise the role again in its 2018 sequel.
+In video games, he is voiced by Richard McGonagle.